jinyan2049/bosh/bosh_azure_cpi/README.md

 * `client_secret` (required)
   The client secret for your service principal
 * `ssh_certificate` (required)
-  Base64 encoding content of the default certificate to use when spinning up new vms
+  The content of the default certificate to use when spinning up new vms
 * `ssh_private_key` (required)
-  Base64 encoding content of the default private key to use when spinning up new vms
+  The content of the default private key to use when spinning up new vms
 * `container_name` (optional)
   Contianer name in Azure storage account, defaults to 'bosh'